gvwilson/thirdbit/src/fiction/in-heck/index.md

 its battery would already have been depleted by the time it reached us.
 There is at least a chance it would have to land and recharge.
 If it did,
-Maddy might have escaped"
+Maddy might have escaped."

 The tiger studied him.
 "And if you get caught?"

-Dockety's lenses rotated and then rotated back.
+Dockety turned its head to Gumption.
+When he nodded,
+the bot said,
 "That is a chance we are willing to take."

 "Hey boss,
 can I talk to you for a sec?"
-Thoughtful said as Special Blazes started to object.
+asked Thoughtful as Special Blazes started to object.
 The two Operators put their heads together.
 All Gumption could make out was, "…make things a lot easier…" before Special Blazes nodded and they straightened up.